henryrobbins/dmtools/docs/tutorials/python.rst

     (base) Name-Of-Machine:~ Name-Of-User$

 Let's break down what information is contained in this prompt.
-The ``(base)`` let's us know that we are in the base Python envrionment.
+The ``(base)`` let's us know that we are in the base Python environment.
 Don't worry too much about what that means.
 The ``Name-Of-Machine`` and ``Name-Of-User`` tell us (you guessed it) the name of the machine / computer and the user.
 The ``$`` is just an indication that it is the end of the prompt and you can type your